 The Company expects to continue early works and planning for construction.
-The Company expects to start a geometallurgical drilling program during the second quarter of 2023 lasting approximately six months.
+The Company started a geometallurgical drilling and assaying program during the second quarter of 2023 lasting approximately six months.
+The drilling work was completed, and logging and cutting are underway at site.
+Final assay results are expected by the end of August.